waterlinked/docs/docs/underwater-gps/interface/gui/settings.md

 ## Channel overview

 The frequency bands of the available channels are as follows.
 Lower frequency typically corresponds to greater range due to less acoustic absorption, though there are other factors involved: if you experience issues with signal quality (low RSSI or high NSD), try a different channel.
+Often channel 3 is recommended.

 | From (kHz) | To (kHz) | Channel |
 |------------|----------|---------|